About Graduation

 Sylvie Trudel Nursing Award

-is awarded annually to a nursing student in recognition of their work during their 3 years at the college.
+The award is awarded annually to a nursing student in recognition of their work during their 3 years at the college.

 Support Staff Union Carolyn Bagarollo Memorial Award

 In honour of Carolyn Bagarollo, a biology lab technician who passed in August 2024.
 This award is presented to a remarkable student in biology.
-More details to come.

 Joy Smith Athletic Merit Award

-is presented annually to an outstanding member of the Champlain Cavaliers intercollegiate athletic program who has maintained an above average academic record while pursuing excellence on the sports field.
+The award is presented annually to an outstanding member of the Champlain Cavaliers intercollegiate athletic program who has maintained an above average academic record while pursuing excellence on the sports field.

 André E. Leblanc Student Life Award

-is given for outstanding contribution to the quality of student life on campus while maintaining academic success.
+The award is given for outstanding contribution to the quality of student life on campus while maintaining academic success.

 This $1000 award is presented to a female graduating student from the South Shore who has demonstrated strong academic achievement and is pursuing further studies at the university level.
 The recipient exemplifies leadership and active engagement in college life while maintaining a high standard of academic excellence.